View the architectural renderings on flickr:

 About the new Cowichan District Hospital

-- The new hospital will be located on Bell McKinnon Road in North Cowichan.
+- The new hospital will be located at 6775 Bell McKinnon Road in North Cowichan.

-- The new hospital is anticipated to be 46,000 square-metres (496,000 square-feet) in size, nearly three times larger than the current facility and will have capacity for 204 beds.
+- The new hospital will be 56,448 square-metres (607,601 square-feet) in size, more than three times larger than the current facility and will have capacity for 204 beds.
 At present, the hospital on Gibbins Road is capable of operating 148 beds.

-- Mental health services will be brought up-to-date with a 17-bed inpatient psychiatry unit with access to secure outdoor space and a four-bed psychiatric intensive care unit as well as dedicated acute psychiatric zone in the emergency department.
+- Mental health services will be brought up-to-date with a 20-bed inpatient psychiatry unit with access to secure outdoor space and a four-bed psychiatric intensive care unit.

 - There will be a new birthing unit with a capacity for 10 obstetrics beds and a nursery for families and new moms.
 The new Labour, Delivery, Recovery and Postpartum maternity care model will provide mothers a place to give birth and to stay in the same room with their infants until they are discharged.